carllosnc/vw/docs/vw_sheet.md

-# VWPage
+# VWSheet

 A sealed class that provides a method to open a new page.

-VWPage is a floating page, which means that it is not a full-screen page, but a page that floats above the current page.
+VWSheet is a floating page, which means that it is not a full-screen page, but a page that floats above the current page.

 | Method | Description       |
 |--------|-------------------|